 Objectives of the Challenge Grants are to enable some of our best researchers to:

-- Develop new areas of research that will address such global challenges and that could lead on to further applications for funding from research councils and others.
+- Develop new areas of research that will address such global challenges directly and primarily relevant to developing countries.

-- Employ interdisciplinary approaches to address some of the complex research questions posed by global challenges.
+- Employ interdisciplinary approaches to address some of the complex research questions posed by global development problems.

 The scheme is not intended to supplement existing grants.